mordaha/django-docker-seed/README.md

-This is experemental template sceleton for future django-docker-seed project
+This is experemental template skeleton for future django-docker-seed project

+&#x1F534; FOR MAC USERS: THIS SETUP WORKS ON DOCKER-BETA ONLY!
+(Docker version >1.11.1)

 It uses:
 ---------